 If you let your Member of Congress know that you’re interested, they’ll probably sign up.
 You can use our sample letters and send your Representative an email, or you can write to them on social media.
 We’ve found that tweeting at your Member is a pretty successful way to go!

-After you’ve contacted them, let our Congressional Affairs Director know, and she can reach out to the Congressional Office as well.
+After you’ve contacted them, let our Congressional Affairs Director know, and she can contact your Member of Congress’ office in Washington, DC as well.

 Q: Do I need to have experience to participate?